GilGalaad/JCollectd/README.md

 The program does the following:
 * reads the configuration file
-* collect system informations reading `/proc` virtual filesystem
+* collects system informations reading `/proc` virtual filesystem on Linux, or via `sysctl` on FreeBSD
 * writes collected samples into a [sqlite](https://www.sqlite.org/) database
-* extracts samples from the last N hours and creates a report html file using [Google Charts](https://developers.google.com/chart/)
+* extracts samples from the last N hours and creates an html report, with nice graphs featured by [Google Charts](https://developers.google.com/chart/)
 * rinse and repeat until stopped

 ## Build and installation